SumeetBatra/SumeetBatra.github.io/content/authors/admin/_index.md

 ---

 I am a PhD candidate at the University of Southern California advised by Gaurav Sukhatme in the Robotics Embedded Systems Laboratory (RESL).
-My research interests are in biologically inspired machine learning algorithms towards creating generalist agents and more philosophically, in algorithms that help us understand the nature of biological intelligence.
+I'm interested in creating intelligent systems following neuroscientific perspectives on intelligence.
+That is, agents that learn predictive models of the world that learn from and actively seek out *surprising* or *novel* experiences.
 In the past I've worked on Reinforcement Learning (RL), improving exploration in RL via Quality Diversity / Novelty Search methods, and generative models for robot planning and control.
-I'm currently working on biologically plausible learning algorithms such as theories of predictive coding as generative world models for future prediction and active inference.
+I'm currently working on biologically plausible learning algorithms to create more robust and truly generalizable models deployable on real robots.

-Over the past two summers, I've had the immense privilege of working with the Autonomous Vehicles team at NVIDIA as a research scientist intern on Diffusion generative models for automatic scenario generation, as well as implementing simulation pipelines for Reinforcement Learning.
+Over the past two summers, I've had the immense privilege of working with the Autonomous Vehicles team at NVIDIA as a research scientist intern on Reinforcement Learning and  Diffusion generative models for automatic scenario generation.
 Before that, I was an intern at the National Institute of Standards and Technology (NIST), where I worked on Generative Adversarial Networks for generating realistic 4G LTE signals.